JacobBonner/JenkinsTutorial/README.md

 ### 5.2 - Polling SCM for Build Triggering
 An important part of any continuous integration or continuous deployment process is communicating with a Source Code Management system, like Github.
-In order to do so, we need a repository that already has a Jenkinsfile, which is where the pipeline is defined.
-The repository we will use is the fork that you made of this Github repository for this project: https://github.com/{YOUR_USERNAME}/JenkinsTutorial.
+In order to do so, you need a repository that already has a Jenkinsfile, which is where the pipeline is defined.
+The repository you will use is the fork that you made of this Github repository for this project: https://github.com/{YOUR_USERNAME}/JenkinsTutorial.

 1. From the Jenkins Dashboard, click 'New Item'.
 Give it the name `poll-scm` and select the type 'Pipeline'.